quarj0/hacks-and-codes/README.md

-# Hi there, I'm Young! 👋
+# Hi there, I'm Owusu! 👋

 Welcome to my GitHub profile!
 I'm passionate about cyber secuirty, software development, open source, and continuous learning.
 Here you'll find a collection of my projects, contributions, and some fun facts about me.